-If a producer method is annotated @Inject, has a parameter annotated @Observes, has a parameter annotated @Observes, or has a parameter annotated @ObservesAsync, the container automatically detects the problem and treats it as a definition error.
+If a producer method is annotated @Inject, has a parameter annotated @Disposes, has a parameter annotated @Observes, or has a parameter annotated @ObservesAsync, the container automatically detects the problem and treats it as a definition error.

-Interceptors and decorators may not declare producer methods.
-If an interceptor or decorator has a method annotated @Produces, the container automatically detects the problem and treats it as a definition error.
+Interceptors may not declare producer methods.
+If an interceptor has a method annotated @Produces, the container automatically detects the problem and treats it as a definition error.